zdemirag/BRIL_ITsim/README.md

 ```

 Congratulations, you are all set for running the actual simulation!
+Actually, once you have the whole workflow running, it might be easier to also submit the PU generation as a batch job on HT Condor.
+Read on for more details.

 ### Running the full Simulation
 There are 3 possible ways to run the full simulation.
 The normal way using the `runTheMatrix.py` command, a wrapper script called `runSim.sh` that is part of this repo or in batch mode on the CERN HT Condor batch service.
 The details will be described in the following sections!